computefoundation/gnu-linux-shell-scripting/aliases/README.md

-# aliases/

-Aliases and short functions for bash profiles.
+Aliases and short functions for bash configurations.

 * [**aliases-main.bash**](aliases-main.bash): Aliases and short functions for core aspects of the Linux operating system *(file, hardware, networking, x11, etc.)*.